jyhuang36/jyhuang36.github.io/index.md

 title: "James Y. Huang"
 ---

 My name is James Y. Huang.
 I’m a fourth-year Ph.D. student at University of Southern California (USC) advised by [Prof. Muhao Chen](https://muhaochen.github.io/) and [Prof. Fred Morstatter](https://fredzilla.github.io/).
-My research interest lies in natural language processing and machine learning, with a focus on robustness and controllability of LLMs.
-Previously, I was a research intern at Adobe Research, Amazon AWS AI and Tencent AI Lab.
+My research interest lies in natural language processing and machine learning, with a focus on robustness and controllability of LLMs and VLMs.
+Previously, I was a research intern at Microsoft Research, Adobe Research, Amazon AWS AI and Tencent AI Lab.

 Before Ph.D., I received my master's degree from University of California, Los Angeles (UCLA) where I worked with [Prof. Kai-Wei Chang](http://web.cs.ucla.edu/~kwchang/).
 I got my bachelor's degree in [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) from University of Toronto.